Osman II: Death

+During his transfer to the Yedikule Dungeons, the insurgents intentionally routed the procession through the tavern district of Tahtakale.
+This specific trajectory was chosen due to the deep-seated animosity among the Janissaries and Sipahis, which stemmed from the alcohol and tobacco bans enacted during his reign, alongside the tavern raids the Sultan had personally led.
+Consequently, the deposed monarch was publicly humiliated and subjected to insults by the rebels and onlookers alike, directly in front of the venues he had previously shuttered.

 This disaster is one of the most discussed topics in Ottoman history.
 Hasanbegzade, Karaçelebizade, Solakzade, Peçevi, Müneccimbaşı and Naima dates, in the Fezleke of Katip Çelebi, detailed and some of them were narrated in a story style.